-1.2 AGREE CQI ROLES AND RESPONSIBILITIES
+1.2 Agree CQI roles and responsibilities

 - It is important to define and delegate specific roles and responsibilities in the team.
 Potential roles for different team members are included as an Appendix. - Consider in your team who has the skills and ability to complete each task.
-You could ask staff to gauge their confidence out of 10 to complete an allocated task- this can help identify learning needs - Ensure relevant team members have access to data tools (CAT PLUS & Primary Sense) to allow development of reports/patient lists - Review use of Topbar prompts and consider creating Breast Screen prompt - Identify and meet the training and education requirements of team members to fulfil their CQI role - Remember to share your CQI plan (template) with the whole practice team to ensure that everyone is aware of the activity and their roles and responsibilities.
+You could ask staff to gauge their confidence out of 10 to complete an allocated task- this can help identify learning needs - Ensure relevant team members have access to the Primary Sense data tools to allow dedpret of reports/patient lists - Identify and meet the training and education requirements of team members to fulfil their CQI role - Remember to share your CQI plan (template) with the whole practice team to ensure that everyone is aware of the activity and their roles and responsibilities.

-1.3 SET REALISTIC TIMELINES
+1.3 Set realistic timelines